-NordVPN offers some solid features to enhance user privacy and security – above and beyond most other VPNs.
+NordVPN offers some solid features to enhance both the privacy and the security of users – above and beyond most other VPNs.
 Let’s take a look at NordVPN’s encryption and some of these enhanced features.

 NordVPN’s OpenVPN clients use an AES-256-GCM cipher and HMAC SHA256 hash authentication.
 Additionally, NordVPN utilizes Perfect Forward Secrecy through a DHE-4096 key exchange.
 The AES-256-GCM cipher is also used to encrypt traffic with the IPSec/IKEv2 protocol.

-NordLynx (WireGuard protocol) offers serious performance and security advantages, which we will see further below.
+NordLynx offers serious performance and security advantages, which we will see further below.

 Double VPN (multi-hop)